 In April 2014 Schumacher was taken out from the coma and was moved to a hospital in Lausanne, Switzerland, before he was brought home in September 2014.

 Schumacher’s family has remained private about his life since the skiing accident.
 The German is still battling to overcome life-threatening injuries and is currently treated at a mansion owned by his wife Corinna Schumacher at Andratx, Spain.

 In November, Schumacher's wife Corinna Betsch told the press: “The decision to protect his privacy from the public has been taken in Michael's interest.

 “We have made it very clear that something serious has happened.”

 What happened to Michael Schumacher?
 What led to his Coma?

-Schumacher accidentally fell and hit his head on a rock while out skiing with his son Mick in the French Alps.
-Despite wearing a helmet, he suffered a traumatic brain injury and we put in coma.
+Schumacher accidentally fell and hit his head on a rock while skiing with his son Mick Schumacher in the French Alps.
+Despite wearing a helmet, he suffered a traumatic brain injury and was put in a medically induced coma.

 Physicians at the hospital said that Schumacher would almost certainly have died if he was not wearing head protection.

 No updates on Schumacher were given until April 2015, finally it was announced that he had shown “moments of consciousness and awakening”.